JimmyLv/webpack-autodll-plugin/README.md

 ## Features & Roadmap

-See the [CHANGELOG](./docs/CHANGELOG.md) for a full list of features.
+Please see the [CHANGELOG](./docs/CHANGELOG.md) for a full list of features.

 - [x] the buildDll.js logic is moved into a separate package & turned into a webpack plugin
 - [x] the package is open sourced under the parabolinc github and under the `@parabol` in npm